 Dear students, due to the overall situation caused by the coronavirus, in-person counseling at the Mental Health Counseling Service will from now on and until further notice take place via telephone (see tables for phone number) or via video call.
 You can also send us an e-mail to psychologische-beratunguni-potsdamde.

-When studying becomes a burden, the Mental Health Counseling Services at the University of Potsdam can help.
+When your studies become a burden – the Mental Health Counseling Service of the University of Potsdam can help you.

-Students can lose their mental balance too: The pressure in the Bachelor’s and Master’s programs increases because of frequent tests and exams, financing your studies becomes increasingly difficult due to the lack of time, and job prospects are often meager.
+Students can sometimes lose their mental equilibrium, too: pressure in Bachelor’s and Master’s degree programs is increasing through frequent tests and exams, funding your studies independently can become more and more burdensome due to the limited time resources, and job prospects are often lacking.

-as well as difficulties and worries that have an indirect impact on your academic performance and happiness, such as:
+but also in case of difficulties and worries that have a more indirect effect on your performance and contentment in your studies, such as:

-Studying abroad could be a great experience and a big challenge at the same time.
-Getting to know a new culture and dealing with everyday life in Germany without having a supporting social network of your home country can sometimes lead to adjustment difficulties and result in psychological and physical stress symptoms.
-If you feel overwhelmed, anxious, depressed or irritable, if you suffer from physical pain or insomnia our Psychological Counseling for International Students might help you.
+Studying abroad can be both a rewarding experience and an enormous challenge.
+Dealing with a new culture and everyday life in Germany without the support of your social network at home can, in some cases, lead to adjustment difficulties.
+Psychological and physical symptoms are often the result.
+If you feel overwhelmed, anxious, depressed or irritable, if you suffer from physical pain or insomnia our Mental Health Counseling Service might be able to help you.

-You can schedule counseling appointments via e-mail (psychologische-beratunguni-potsdamde) or stop by in person during our drop-in office hours for international students (starting July 24, 2019).
-Over the course of one or several meetings, we will seek to identify the problems you are dealing with and try to find and establish new coping strategies.
-Counseling is confidential and free of charge.
-We can speak in German, English or Russian.
+You can make appointments via e-mail (psychologische-beratunguni-potsdamde) or in person during our drop-in office hours for international students.
+In one or more conversations, we will try to identify problems and find possible solutions.
+Counseling is confidential and free of charge and is available in German, English or Russian.

 Universität Potsdam | Central Student Advisory Service | Mental Health Counseling